Meet our Champions

 Keir Nicholas-Haizelden (University of Liverpool, UK)

-I am a PhD student at the University of Liverpool, Uk, investigating Staphylococcus epidermidis fitness in the human skin microbiome.
+I am a PhD student at the University of Liverpool, UK, investigating Staphylococcus epidermidis fitness in the human skin microbiome.
 Communicating our research to the general public and other scientists is a vital part of a scientist's job.
 The Microbiology Society has exposed me to a wealth of diverse microbiological research and the Champions Scheme seems like an excellent way to increase public awareness of microbiology and contribute back to the Society.

 -